anthonyscorrea/cmba-bylaws/docs/02-league-rules-and-policy.md

 1. Acceptance shall require a simple majority vote of the Board.

 #### Manager Designation and Authority
 1. Each Member Franchise shall designate one individual as its Manager.
+It may also designate an Assistant Manager.
 1. The Manager shall be the **sole authorized representative** of the Member Franchise for all league matters unless otherwise approved by the Commissioner.
 1. The Manager shall be responsible for:
    1. Communication with the league;